vandycknick/webtty/README.md

 ```sh
 curl -L -o webtty{.exe} https://github.com/nickvdyck/webtty/releases/download/{VERSION}/webtty.{PLATFORM}
 ```
-You can replace the version portion by one of the releases found on github.
+You can replace the version portion by one of the releases found on GitHub.
 The platform can be replaced with a supported [dotnet RID](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog), this represents the platform you want the tool to run on.
 The following ones are supported:
 - osx-x64
 - linux-x64